monkphin/HobbySub/README.md

 ## Visitor Goals

  - Browse available subscription box options and view what types of products they typically include.
- - View detailed info about each box: theme, contents summary, price, and shipping frequency.
+ - View detailed info about each months box: theme, contents summary, and shipping frequency options.
  - Easily subscribe to a box for themselves or send it as a gift to another address.
  - Register and log in to manage subscriptions, update shipping details, and view upcoming shipments.
  - Pause or cancel their subscription without needing to contact support.